Functions #

 goPkg #

-func goPkg(obj any) string
+func goPkg(obj any) (string, error)

-Returns the package path prefix where a type is declared in the generated code, also adding it to the current file imports if necessary.
-If type is defined in current package, returns empty string.
+also adding it to the current file imports if necessary.
+If type is pinned to current package, returns empty string.

 Examples: